shivavinayak/SheetScout/README.md

 ✨ Features

-🔎 Search any keyword or string across all CSV and XLSX files recursively 📄 Displays the full row of every match with all column values 📌 Highlights the matched column with a ◄ marker
+🔎 Search any keyword or string across all CSV and XLSX files recursively, 📄 Displays the full row of every match with all column values, 📌 Highlights the matched column with a ◄ marker,
-⌨️ Press Enter with no input to exit
+⌨️ Press Enter with no input to exit,

 📋 Requirements